SNodeC/snode.c/README.md

 ### Configuration using the C++ API

-Each anonymous and named `SocketServer` and `SocketClient` instance provide a configuration object which could be obtained by calling the method `getConfig()` on the instance, which returns a reference to that configuration object.
+Each `SocketServer` and `SocketClient` instance provide a configuration object which could be obtained by calling the method `getConfig()` on the instance, which returns a reference to that configuration object.

-For the `EchoServer` instance from the "Quick Starting Guide" section for example the configuration object can be obtained by just using
+For the `EchoServer` instance from the [Quick Starting Guide](Quick Starting Guide) section for example the configuration object can be obtained by just using

 ```cpp
 EchoServer echoServer;